Wood, Pennsylvania

 Wood is an unincorporated community in the U.S. state of Pennsylvania; portions of the community lie in Bedford, Fulton, and Huntingdon counties.
 The community is 2.4 mi south of Broad Top City.
 Wood has a post office with ZIP code 16694, which opened on September 9, 1908.

+Demographics

+The United States Census Bureau defined Wood as a census designated place (CDP) in 2023.